 You can contact Head of Year 7, Mrs Robson via email: firstname.lastname@example.org

-It is with great pleasure that I look to transition our Year 8 students through to Year 9.
+It is with great pleasure that I look to transition our students through Year 9.

 This important milestone will see many changes start to take hold, including the opportunity for students to develop good learning habits which will stay with them through their education journey.

 It is my aim to provide the year group with a calm, stable environment in which they can learn and to ensure that they are ready to progress onto their GCSE studies and Key Stage 4.

 My expectations of the students are high, with a huge importance being placed on attitude to learning, attendance, punctuality and behaviour.
 There have recently been some very targeted form time and assemblies covering the need to build emotional resilience and the non-negotiable requirement of respecting ourselves and those around us.